Honors - Barrett, the Honors College policies

 Barrett course requirements may be met in a variety of ways.
 Only courses in which a student receives a grade of “C” (2.00) or higher may be used to meet Barrett requirements.

-Those entering the college as lower-division students may take as many as 18 lower-division honors credits, which include HON 171 The Human Event and HON 272 The Human Event, and at least 18 upper-division credits (total honors credits must be 36).
+Lower-division students may complete up to 18 lower-division honors credit hours, including HON 171 and HON 272: The Human Event, and at least 18 upper-division honors credit hours, for a total of 36 honors credits.
 HON 171 and HON 272 are transdisciplinary seminars that acquaint students with ideas that form the foundation of a university education and emphasize critical thinking, discussion and writing.

-Those who enter as Barrett Online students must take 21 upper-division honors credits, including HON 370 History of Ideas taught by an Honors Faculty Fellow, 18 credit hours of honors coursework, and an honors thesis.
-Lower- and upper-division credits may apply toward the 18 hours of honors coursework through oCourses.
+Barrett Online students must complete 21 honors credit hours, including HON 370: The History of Ideas taught by an honors faculty fellow, 18 additional honors credit hours, and an honors thesis.
+Both lower- and upper-division credit hours earned through oCourses may count toward the 18 honors credit hours.

-Departmental honors-only courses are limited to honors students.
-Compared with their nonhonors equivalents, these courses are designed to offer a richer, more complex intellectual experience appropriate to the discipline and the level of the course for all students enrolled.
-Other disciplinary honors courses group honors students in small cohorts to work on research projects of common interest or offer mixed classes of honors and nonhonors students with specific honors opportunities.
+Departmental honors-only courses are restricted to honors students and provide a deeper, more rigorous intellectual experience than their non-honors equivalents.
+Other disciplinary honors courses may group honors students in small cohorts for shared research projects or combine honors and non-honors students while offering specific honors opportunities.

-Honors enrichment contracts are available in many departmental courses, allowing honors students to contract with the instructors of designated nonhonors courses to earn honors credit by pursuing enrichment activities, which include supplemental sessions with the instructor.
+Honors enrichment contracts are available in many academic department courses offered by the major.
+These allow honors students to contract with the instructors of designated non-honors courses to earn honors credit hours by pursuing enrichment activities, which include supplemental sessions with the instructor.
 Honors enrichment contracts are filed during the first weeks of the session and are to be completed during the semester in which the course is offered.
 The enrichment contract form offers guidelines to aid students and faculty in developing appropriate contracts.
 Contract work is due on the last day of the session unless otherwise indicated by the supervising faculty member.

-Courses reserved for students in Barrett and that always count for honors credit are those listed in the online ASU Class Search and Course Catalog as course numbers 492 Honors Directed Study, 493 Honors Thesis, and 497 Honors Colloquium; all classes with the HON prefix; and those with a departmental prefix or course note that carries the honors designation.
+Courses reserved for students in Barrett, and that always count for honors credit, are those listed in the online ASU Class Search and Course Catalog as course numbers 492 Honors Directed Study, 493 Honors Thesis and 497 Honors Colloquium; all classes with the HON prefix; and those with a departmental prefix or course note that carries the honors designation.
 Barrett recognizes internships, research, teaching assistant courses and 500-level graduate courses for honors credit.
-Students may consult with the Barrett advising office for additional honors course credit opportunities, including courses coded for automatic honors credit, such as ENG 105.
-The Honors courses webpage provides guidance on honors courses.
+The honors courses webpage provides guidance on honors courses.